C2DH/ranketwo/_assignments/boder/09-mimeograph.en.md

 ### Reading/viewing suggestions
 <!-- section-contents -->
 You can explore the history of communication via the folowing interactive timeline:
 - Specialty Answering Service.
-“Explore the History of Communication.”
-Last modified 2015.
-[Website link](http://www.thehistoryofcommunication.com/)
+2015. *Explore the History of Communication*.
+Last modified 2015. [http://www.thehistoryofcommunication.com/](http://www.thehistoryofcommunication.com/)

 <!-- briefing-teacher -->